bridgechung/bridgechung.github.io/_posts/2026-03-21-dispeling-myths-4M-with-5-trumps.markdown

 Believe it or not, I felt a little guilty even raising to 3!
 You can see that we are off a heart, a club, and potentially 3 diamonds.
 The hand makes because the DJ is onside.
 And what exactly was my 5th trump good for?

-In short, with 5M332 when partner opens your major, I would just make your normal value raise.
+In short, with 5M332 when partner opens your major, make your normal value raise.
 Do you play 1M 3M limit raise, and you have that range?
 Bid that.
 Do you have a mixed raise?
 Make that raise.
 Are you 6-10, or perhaps 8-10 if you play constructive raises?
 Do that.
 When you are flat, you can ignore the 5th trump.
 It's nice, but for now, pretend it isn't there.

 This article focused on 5M332 shape, because it is uniquely bad in my experience.
 Other shapes are complicated, and I don't have a magic bullet for you.
 5224, 5431?
 I'm really not sure.
 Bridge is hard.